missionpinball/mpf-docs/cookbook/skillshot_with_lane_change.rst

 mode that can be started when a player's ball starts and ended after the skillshot is hit (or missed).

-The first thing our mode needs is :doc:`/config/shots`.
-Each lane will count as a shot, and for this example we'll have three lanes "left", "middle", and "right".
 We'll assume that the machine has switches defined in the ``switches:`` config section for each of the lanes, called ``s_lane_left``, ``s_lane_middle``, and ``s_lane_right``.
 We'll also use corresponding lights ``l_lane_left`` etc. to indicate which lane is lit.